 I suppose that you could make a case that if your life is utterly miserable, or if you're poverty stricken, turning to some kind of supernatural faith is the only thing you’ve got.
 I think it’s sad that people have to turn to that, I mean you could turn to drugs or something instead, I suppose.

 Is it our duty to enforce secularism, because in the West we think we know better?

 I don’t like the idea of enforcing anything.
-I prefer to let people think for themselves, and in the case of science, you’ve only got to lay it out.
-It’s just there, and it's so utterly convincing.
-I’m guessing your sister has a mobile phone—how does she think that works?
+I prefer to let people to think for themselves and in the case of science, you’ve only got to lay it out.
+It’s just there and it's so utterly convincing.
+I’m guessing your sister has a mobile phone, how does she think that works?
 It's science!
 Cars go because of science!
 Planes fly because of science!
 They don’t go by magic carpet or something.
 She is completely surrounded by a world in which everything she does, everything she touches, is designed on the basis of science.
-That’s why it works, but I'm not in favor of a dictatorial enforcing.
+That’s why it works but I'm not in favour of a dictatorial enforcing.

 Do you have a new project underway?